Jackson Market

-Jackson Market, also known as Jackson Bazaar, is a flea market located in Keamari, Karachi.
+Jackson Market, also known as Jackson Bazaar, (جیکسن مارکیٹ) is a flea market located in Keamari, Karachi.
 It is known as a marketplace of second-hand goods and is popular among lower-middle class of Karachi.
 It is also sometimes called black market because of smuggled goods sold there.

 History

 It was founded around 1982 as a marketplace and used to sell second-hand appliances from ships only.
 The shops now also sell smuggled goods along with reconditioned equipment.

 Previously, it was known as cheap-as-chips goods market.